neurohn/jekyll-now/about.md

 - **June 2016:** Attending CVPR 2016 at Las Vegas with VRL group!
 - **Jan 2016:** Accepted into the ECE PhD program at UCSB.
 Will be working in VRL with [B.S.
 Manjunath](https://vision.ece.ucsb.edu/people/bs-manjunath).
 - **December 2015:** Finished with Masters requirements at ECE, UCSB!
-- **October 2015:** Qualified the PhD Screening Examination with ECE, UCSB.
+- **October 2015:** Qualified the PhD Screening Examination in Signal Processing and Communications with ECE, UCSB.
 - **September 2015:** Would be TA to [Pradeep Sen](https://www.ece.ucsb.edu/~psen/) for ECE 178 Introduction to Image and Video Processing, Fall 2015.
-- **September 2015:** Would be TA to [B.S.
+- **April 2015:** Would be TA to [B.S.
 Manjunath](https://vision.ece.ucsb.edu/people/bs-manjunath) for ECE 160 Multimedia Systems, Spring 2015.
 - **September 2014:** Joining ECE UCSB, to pursue an MS degree in Signal and Image Processing.
 Good times ahead!
 - **May 2014:** Graduated from IIT Kharagpur with a B.Tech(Hons.) in Intrumentation Engineering!